Tom DeMarchi, Director

 Q: I can't get there early.
 Does this mean I'll get shut out of the event?

 A: There's no way to tell which events will fill up, so there is a chance you'll get shut out.
-That being said, all events will be broadcast via speakers into the Big Arts courtyard.
+That being said, all events will be broadcast via speakers into the BIG ARTS courtyard.
 So even if you don't get a seat in the venue you will be able to hear the readings and presentations.
-Book/CD signings follow each event, so you'll still be able to meet the authors and get your books signed.
+Book/CD signings follow each event.

 Q: Are the public readings suitable for all ages?

 A: The definition of “suitable” varies from parent to parent.
-Unless an author’s reading from a children’s or young adult book, you could expect PG or R-rated language.
+Unless an author’s reading from a children’s or young adult book, there's a chance you'll hear some PG or R-rated language.

 Q: I have other questions that aren't addressed here.
 Who can I contact?

 A: Call or e-mail Tom DeMarchi at 239-590-7421 or firstname.lastname@example.org